 Elly Crichton Stuart

 Elly trained at Arts Educational Drama School and worked as a performer, writer and producer for many years.
 In 2003 she left The Unicorn Theatre for Children in London, to go to The School of Storytelling at Emerson College.
 In 2006 she returned to Essex University (M.A Art History 1980) to study The Tale with Marina Warner.
 In 2018 she trained with Heidi Stephenson and Matt Harvey as a performance poet for the Arts Council funded project “Totally Totnes” a radio broadcast on National Poetry Day.
-She also qualified, through Youth Mindfulness to run mindfulness courses for children and adults.
+She is also qualified, through Youth Mindfulness, to run mindfulness courses for children and adults.

 Elly was part of Transition Town Totnes from 2014 - 2018 during which time she also worked for CRUSE Bereavement Care.
-She now lives in Scotland and works towards the regeneration of a healthy culture through storytelling, mentoring, writing and mindfulness.
+She now lives in Scotland and works towards the regeneration of a healthy culture through mentoring, writing and mindfulness.

-To contact Elly Text: 07731 159126, telephone: 01383 860824 or email: ellycstuart@gmail.com
+To contact Elly Text: 07731 159126, telephone: 01309 679566 or email: ellycstuart@gmail.com

 Feedback